bennidi/kermit/README.md

 # Contribute

 Because Kermit is currently in beta testing the most important contribution is feedback on functionality/bugs.
 Please provide log excerpts when submitting bug reports.
 Another welcome contribution are more extensions.
 Create a gist of your extension code and link it in the wiki page for [Extensions](https://github.com/open-medicine-initiative/kermit/wiki/Extensions) Spread the word and invite more developers to use Kermit for freeing data.

-# Background info
+# Ethnographic chit-chat on web scraping
-Kermit is not only an efficient web scraper, no, Kermit is also a sloth - and one remarkable sloth indeed!
+Kermit is not only a convenient web scraper, no, Kermit is also a sloth - and one remarkable sloth indeed!
 In fact, before Kermit it was not known that sloths actually do have a passion for working with data.
 They appear as desinterested and unexciting about any form of technology as one could possibly imagine.
 Only more careful studies have revealed that many of them have a second life as programmers, data analysts,